Iterable/iterable-web-sdk/README.md

   );

   yourAsyncLoginMethod().then((response) => {
-    /* this code assumes you have some backend endpoint that will return a user's ID */ setUserID(response.user_id).then(() => {
+    // This code assumes you have some backend endpoint that will return a
+    // user's ID
+    setUserID(response.user_id).then(() => {
       document.getElementById('my-button').addEventListener('click', () => {
-        /*
-          no need to pass a user ID to this endpoint.
+        // No need to pass a user ID to this endpoint. setUserID takes care of
-          _setUserID_ takes care of this for you
+        // this for you.
-        */
         track({ eventName: 'button-clicked' });
       });
     });